1788–89 United States presidential election in South Carolina

-The 1788–89 United States presidential election in South Carolina took place on January 7, 1789, as part of the 1789 United States presidential election.
+A presidential election was held in South Carolina on January 7, 1789, as part of the 1789 United States presidential election.
 The state legislature chose 7 representatives, or electors to the Electoral College, who voted for President and Vice President.

-South Carolina, which had become the 8th state on May 23, 1788, unanimously cast its seven electoral votes for George Washington during its first presidential election.
+South Carolina, which became the 8th state on May 23, 1788, unanimously cast its seven electoral votes for George Washington during its first presidential election.